srgokribb/Rifdock-Total-Setup/README.md

-compile:
+compile: Change a file written in an language to another lanhuage\
 bin: bin stands for binary file which is "non-text file".
-Binary file is compiled files which
+Binary file is compiled files which \
-cxx: C++
+cxx: C++\
+gcc: GNU Compiler Collection includes front ends(like UI for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages (libstdc++,...).\
+front end: Front part of the system which is close to user.
+Starting point or input part of the system.
+GUI, FEP, etc.\
+back end: The part that support the system on the backside like database.
+Only accessible to programmer or administor.\